Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/export.md

 Note that if line numbers don't appear on all pages, you may need to scroll through the document to have them render.

+Alternatively, if that doesn't work, in step 2, try selecting *Save to Google Drive* instead.

 #### Export to a Word Document

 This is still a work in progress.
 Say tuned for updates.